 God wants the employee (“bondslave”) to serve diligently, not carelessly.
-God does not want us to attend our employer with displeasure, no matter the nature of our employment.
+He does not want us to help our employer with displeasure, no matter the nature of our employment.

 “Heartily” means out of the soul.
-Whatever we do, we do it with a genuine attitude originating from our soul.
-This labor comes from essential character that comes from within.
-We do not serve out of show.
+We do whatever we do with a genuine conviction originating from our souls.
+This labor comes from the essential character that comes from within.
+We do not serve out of making an impression on others.
 Our work then is not mechanical or perfunctory.

 We will exert power from the soul at our job or place of employment.
-We may hate our job, but God wants us to look at it as an opportunity to serve him enthusiastically.
+We may dislike our job, but God wants us to consider it an opportunity to serve him enthusiastically.

 The Greek uses two different words for “do” in this verse.
-The first means to work or labor.
-The second word is an advance meaning to work diligently.
+The first means are dong.
+The second word is an advance on the first meaning of work or labor.
 There is double stress in this verse upon diligence:

 1) “heartily” or out of the soul and

-2) “do” with diligence.
+2) “do” with effort.
 God expects us to put in a whole-hearted day’s work at our employment.

 God wants us to discharge our job with enthusiasm.

 Ultimately we honor God when we faithfully do our job.
-Suppose we do not work with enthusiasm, then we are not in God’s will.
-God wants us to do everything at work with a sense of enthusiasm.
-No work is dreary with this perspective.
-What a difference from trying to get by with as little effort as possible!
+If we do not work with enthusiasm, then we are not in God’s will.
+God wants us to do everything at work with a sense of spirit.
+No job is dreary with this perspective.
+What a difference from trying to get by with as little effort as possible.

-Whatever job to which God called us, he wants us to serve him with it.
-Our work may subsist as a menial job; we may dislike our work.
-Still, God wants us to serve him heartily in that job.
-He wants us to throw ourselves in our work.
+Whatever job to which God calls us, He wants us to serve Him with it.
+Our work may subsist as menial; we may dislike our job.
+Still, God wants us to serve Him heartily in that job.
+He wants us to throw ourselves into our work.